Skip to main content

 ENV_KAFKA_ENDPOINTSEnter the Kafka cluster node addresses, separated by commas (e.g., 192.168.10.7:9092,192.168.10.8:9092).

-ENV_ELASTICSEARCH_ENDPOINTSEnter the Elasticsearch node access addresses, with multiple nodes separated by commas in cluster mode, and prepend with http:// protocol (e.g., http://192.168.10.10:9200,http://192.168.10.11:9200).
+ENV_ELASTICSEARCH_ENDPOINTSEnter the Elasticsearch node access addresses; in cluster mode, separate multiple nodes with commas and prepend each with http:// (e.g., http://192.168.10.10:9200,http://192.168.10.11:9200).

-ENV_ELASTICSEARCH_PASSWORDEnter the Elasticsearch access credentials, in the format username:password.
+ENV_ELASTICSEARCH_PASSWORDEnter the Elasticsearch access credentials in the format username:password.

 ENV_FILE_ENDPOINTSEnter the HAP file service node addresses, separated by commas (e.g., 192.168.10.16:9001,192.168.10.17:9002).

-ENV_FILE_ACCESSKEYEnter the HAP file service access key AccessKey.
+ENV_FILE_ACCESSKEYEnter the HAP file service AccessKey.

-ENV_FILE_SECRETKEYEnter the HAP file service access key SecretKey.
+ENV_FILE_SECRETKEYEnter the HAP file service SecretKey.

 ENV_ADDRESS_MAINEnter the actual access address for the HAP system (e.g., https://hap.domain.com).

-ENV_CAPTAIN_ENDPOINTEnter the actual deployment manager server address (e.g., http://192.168.10.20:38880).
+ENV_CAPTAIN_ENDPOINTEnter the deployment manager server address (e.g., http://192.168.10.20:38880).

-2. Start the HAP Microservices
+4. Start the HAP Microservices

 cd /data/mingdao/script/kubernetes/